atthabrizi/brazillian_ecommerce_clustering/README.md

 Even though K-Means Clustering is the best according to the silhouette score metric with a score of 0.427, because K-Means cannot cluster frequencies that are more than 1 in more than one cluster, RFM Segmentation is used for further analysis which will be related to marketing strategy.

+**On Clusters Distributions:**

+---

+- Using the RFM method, the whole customer are divided to 11 clusters.
+The cluster density however shows that the customers are mainly classified into 6 main clusters.
+That is:
+***New Customers, Promising, About to Sleep , Cannot Losse Them, Hibernating Customers and Lost Customers*** with the rest of the clusters only showing numbers of customer below 100.

+- After using the density to filter the clusters, the remaining clusters are going to be analyzed using the `monetary` metric.
+To understand how each of the customers in the clusters contribute to the company cash flows.
+This filtering conclude that in terms of monetary value there are only four clusters that has a high contributions to the overall transactions value.

+- After the filtering process, the analysis are focusing on 4 main clusters: **New Customers, Promising, About to Sleep,** and **Cannot Lose Them** clusters.

+**On Clusters Needs Strategy:**

+---

+These informations can be used to understand the right actionable decision towards investing in customer acquisition from each clusters.

+- **Promising:** Offer targeted coupons and personalized advertisements to incentivize continued engagement.
+Utilize the customer preference data to target promotions and keep them actively involved with the platform.

+- **New Customers:** Initiate conversations through dedicated admins to welcome and guide new customers.
+Highlight the platform's unique value propositions, benefits, and offerings.
+Provide personalized benefits to demonstrate the immediate value of being a part of the platform.

+- **About to Sleep:** Launch targeted advertising campaigns based on individual product interests.
+Conduct surveys to understand the reasons behind declining interest and tailor promotions accordingly.
+Use personalized communication to show that the platform values their preferences and is committed to addressing their needs.

+- **Cannot Lose Them:** Allocate resources to interact with customers in this cluster.
+Deploy admins to engage in meaningful conversations, understand their preferences, and address any concerns.
+Develop exclusive promotions and product offerings to win them back.
+Invest time and money in making them feel valued and appreciated as recurring customers.

+**Continuous monitoring and adjustment of strategies will be crucial for maintaining a healthy customer base.**

+**On Clusters Products Analysis:**

+---
+- The analysis reveals a consistent trend with Bed Bath Table as the top-selling product across clusters, suggesting a universal appeal.
+However, the versatility in the top 10 products of each cluster underscores the importance of understanding diverse product preferences within specific customer segments.

+- To capitalize on these findings, the company is advised to analyze preferences within each cluster for targeted marketing.
+Aligning promotions and discounts with identified preferences can enhance customer relevance, fostering higher engagement and potentially driving increased sales.
+This customer-centric approach allows the company to cater effectively to diverse preferences while leveraging the popularity of universal trends, such as the appeal of Bed Bath Table.

+- For more information on the product, the company can use the function made in [Recommendation System](recommendation_system.ipynb).

 # Dashboard - Tableau
 [Tableau Dashboard](https://public.tableau.com/app/profile/abbe.atthabrizi/viz/OlistE-CommerceDashboard_17061788791200/Dashboard1?publish=yes)